-1 1 -If in the event of an emergency school closure, students with disabilities who do not have access to a personal device will be prioritized to receive a district Chromebook, if available.
+Health, Well-Being, and Academics, Our focus for students and staff -If in the event of an emergency school closure, students with disabilities who do not have access to a personal device will be prioritized to receive a district Chromebook, if available.
 Budget and Finance Provisions for Approved Providers of Preschool and School-Age Programs -WFSD has already completed and submitted its 611 and 619 grants.
-We have also allocated the appropriate district funds to pay tuition for students who were approved for programs as needed.
-1 Attendance and Enrollment -All students who are enrolled will begin instruction on the first day of school.
+We have also allocated the appropriate district funds to pay tuition for students who were approved for programs as needed. \ Attendance and Enrollment -All students who are enrolled will begin instruction on the first day of school.
 Whether the student attends in person or virtually, attendance will be taken daily.
-The teacher will also notify the building support team and the Special Education Department of a student who has poor attendance so that we can work with the family. ✓ 180-Day and 30-Day Requirement -The Special Education Department is prepared to provide instruction for our students for the 180 day school year through the use of inperson, hybrid and virtual instructional methods.
+The teacher will also notify the building support team and the Special Education Department of a student who has poor attendance so that we can work with the family.
+180-Day and 30-Day Requirement -The Special Education Department is prepared to provide instruction for our students for the 180 day school year through the use of in- person, hybrid and virtual instructional methods.
 The department will also offer summer services as necessary through a summer program.
-In the event of an emergency shutdown, we are prepared to provide virtual instruction. √ √ Tuition Rate Setting -WFSD follows all rate setting guidelines established by NYSED.
+In the event of an emergency shutdown, we are prepared to provide virtual instruction. √ Tuition Rate Setting -WFSD follows all rate setting guidelines established by NYSED.